mrmgxxxx/vim/README.md

 🐸 Personal Vim8 Configs
 =====================

-Before installation, back up and clean all files and directories starting with '.vim' in the HOME directory to avoid effects related to the old and new configurations.
+Before installation, backup and clean all files and directories starting with '.vim' in the HOME directory to avoid effects related to the old and new configurations.

 **👀 Install:**